 \subsection{Results}

-\paragraph{BBOB \cite{hansen2021coco}} We evaluate the generalization ability of GPOM across 24 BBOB functions with dimensions $d=30$ and $d=100$, where optimal solutions are located at $\mathbf{0}$.
+\textbf{BBOB \cite{hansen2021coco}}.
+We evaluate the generalization ability of POM across 24 BBOB functions with dimensions $d=30$ and $d=100$, where optimal solutions are located at $\mathbf{0}$.
 Figure \ref{fig:cmp baselines} presents the critical difference diagram comparing all algorithms (refer to Appendix Tables \ref{tab:bbob_result} and \ref{tab:ADD BBOB D500}, and Figures \ref{fig:add bbob baselines500}, \ref{fig:bbobtraildim30} and \ref{fig:bbobtraildim100} for detailed results).
-GPOM significantly outperforms all methods, showcasing its efficacy across varying dimensions.
-Despite being trained solely on TF1-TF4 with $d=10$, GPOM excels in higher dimensions ($d=\{30, 100, 500\}$), with its performance advantage becoming more pronounced with increasing dimensionality.
-Particularly on complex problems F21-F24, where global structure is weak, GPOM lags behind LSHADE but surpasses other methods, attributed to its adaptability through fine-tuning.
-Additional experimental results in Figure \ref{fig:add bbob baselines} (see Appendix \ref{futher bbob} for details) demonstrate GPOM's superior performance even when optimal solutions are perturbed within the range of $[-1, 1]$.
+POM significantly outperforms all methods, showcasing its efficacy across varying dimensions.
+Despite being trained solely on TF1-TF4 with $d=10$, POM excels in higher dimensions ($d=\{30, 100, 500\}$), with its performance advantage becoming more pronounced with increasing dimensionality.
+Particularly on complex problems F21-F24, where global structure is weak, POM lags behind LSHADE but surpasses other methods, attributed to its adaptability through fine-tuning.
+TurBO \cite{turbo} is the Bayesian optimization algorithm with the best performance on BBOB \cite{santoni2023comparison}.
+Under little budget conditions, the performance of POM outperforms that of TurBO in most cases (see Appendix \ref{turbo} for details).

-We provide further experimental results in Figure \ref{fig:add bbob baselines} (see Appendix \ref{futher bbob} for more information), where the optimal solutions of the functions have been disturbed in the range of $[-1, 1]$.
-The performance of GPOM still dominates that of other algorithms, as shown in Figure \ref{fig:add bbob baselines}.

-\paragraph{Bipedal Walker \cite{1606.01540}} The Bipedal Walker task involves optimizing a fully connected neural network with $d=874$ parameters over $k=800$ time steps to enhance robot locomotion control.
+\textbf{Bipedal Walker \cite{1606.01540}}.
+The Bipedal Walker task involves optimizing a fully connected neural network with $d=874$ parameters over $k=800$ time steps to enhance robot locomotion control.
 In Fig. \ref{fig:result robots}(a), LSHADE shows ineffectiveness, while CMA-ES, LSHADE, and LGA suffer from premature convergence.
-Conversely, GPOM achieves stable and swift convergence, ultimately attaining the highest score.
+Conversely, POM achieves stable and swift convergence, ultimately attaining the highest score.

-\paragraph{Enduro \cite{1606.01540}} Enduro task entails controlling a strategy with $d=4149$ parameters across $k=500$ steps, posing greater difficulty than Bipedal Walker.
+\textbf{Enduro \cite{1606.01540}}.
+Enduro task entails controlling a strategy with $d=4149$ parameters across $k=500$ steps, posing greater difficulty than Bipedal Walker.
 As depicted in Fig. \ref{fig:result robots}(b), LGA and LES exhibit premature convergence and limited exploration.
-While CMA-ES initially converges slightly faster than GPOM, the latter maintains a superior balance between exploration and exploitation, outperforming LSHADE.
+While CMA-ES initially converges slightly faster than POM, the latter maintains a superior balance between exploration and exploitation, outperforming LSHADE.